 Previously, Rebecca Neale Hampson was a senior advisor to the Paulson Institute’s chairman, former Treasury Secretary Hank Paulson, on his efforts to strengthen the US-China relationship.
 She also oversaw Paulson’s strategic priorities and special projects and served as a chief advisor on his initiatives to tackle US economic challenges and global environmental protection.

-Brent Neiman is the Edward Eagle Brown Professor of Economics at Chicago Booth.
-From 2022-2025, he served at the US Treasury as Counselor to the Secretary and as the Deputy Undersecretary for International Finance.
-Previously, Neiman served as staff economist for the White House Council of Economic Advisers and worked at the Federal Reserve Bank of Chicago and McKinsey & Company.
+Brent Neiman is the Edward Eagle Brown Professor of Economics at the University of Chicago Booth School of Business.
+From 2022 to 2025, he served at the US Department of the Treasury as counselor to the secretary and deputy undersecretary for international finance.
+Previously, he was a staff economist for the White House Council of Economic Advisers and worked at the Federal Reserve Bank of Chicago and McKinsey & Company.

 In her current role, Hinsley Njila helps develop strategy and mitigation solutions for Credit Customer Lifecycle Management.
 Citi Retail Services delivers consumer and commercial credit card products, both private label and co-brand, to retailers and their clients across North America.